batumutsu/tekanaEwallet/README.md

 # tekanaEwallet
-Tekana Ewallet RSSB was implemented using Spring Boot Framework
+Tekana Ewallet RSSB was implemented using Spring Boot Framework with MYSQL for database storage(configurations for MYSQL database are located in application.yaml file)

 STRATEGY: